keithcurtis1/Supernotes/README.md

 *--image* Pulls first image from the bio field of the character assigned to a token, if any exists.
 Otherwise returns notice that no artwork is available

+*--help* Displays help.

+*--config* Returns a configuration dialog box that allows you to set which sheet's roll template to use, and to toggle the "Send to Players" footer.

 **Configuration**

-The script has a number of options at the beginning that you can use to customize to your chosen sheet.
-As written, it is configured for the D&D 5th Edition by Roll20 sheet.
-The first three are the names of fields used by the roll template of your choice. the last is true or false, used to toggle whether you want the "send to players" footer button to appear.
+When first installed, Supernotes is configured for the default roll template.
+It will display a config dialog box at startup that will allow you to choose a roll template based on your character sheet of choice, as well as the option  to toggle whether you want the "Send to Players" footer button to appear.

 template = name of roll template, default is 'npcaction'